LaReiter/LaReiter.github.io/_posts/2025-07-22-hindsight.md

 ---
-title: "When hindsight makes ignorance (Post on Danish)"
+title: "When Hindsight Makes You Blind (Post on Danish)"
 mathjax: true
 layout: post
 categories: media